vabrishami/cpp-qt-fire-effect/README.md

   - Choose random color button: By clicking the button, each time a different color is assigned to fire.

 # Prerequisites
-You need to have QT 5+ installed on your system to compile the code.
+You need to have QT 5+ installed on your system to compile the code (tested with QMake version 3.1 and Qt version 5.9.).

 # Compiling the code